tychonievich/graphics/md/text/particles.md

     sort the particles by distance from the viewer before rendering.
     Sorting needs to be done on the CPU, not GPU.

-    Because the primitives of a single draw call may all be rendered in parallel, it common to render particles one at a time with a separate invocation of `gl.drawElements` or `gl.drawArrays` for each particle.
+    Because the primitives of a single draw call may all be rendered in parallel, it is uncommon to render particles one at a time with a separate invocation of `gl.drawElements` or `gl.drawArrays` for each particle.

     It is also possible to sort the particle values in a `gl.DYNAMIC_DRAW` array buffer and render them all at once.
     This approach is defined to work (per the spec, "one primitive must be drawn completely before any subsequent one can affect the framebuffer") though anecdotally some older graphics cards may not correctly implement this feature.

-Smoke should should also partially shadow both itself and the scene behind it, a topic that is beyond the scope of this page.
+Smoke should also partially shadow both itself and the scene behind it, a topic that is beyond the scope of this page.

 ## Particles driving animations